TDonnell/rawhttpget/README.md

 rawhttpget
 ==========

-HTTP GET with raw socket
+HTTP GET with raw socket using Python

 Basic HTTP GET program, completed using a raw socket.
 There was no purpose in doing it this way, but I was curious.